pykong/YubiGuard/README.md

 ## How to use:
 - Download script.
 Run it or better even make it startup application.
 - Install zmq: sudo pip install zmq
-- Bind the triggering script YubiGuard_trigger.sh command to key combination of your choice (e.g. Super + y):
+- Bind the triggering script trigger_YL.sh command to key combination of your choice (e.g. Super + y):
 (Note for some reason it might be neccessary to specify your shell within the shebang.
 For example .../bash instead of .../sh.)
 - Triggering the script will unblock YubiKey.
 After activation of your YubiKey or after timeout, YubiKey output will again be blocked.